Geomatics, Post-Baccalaureate Certificate

 Prerequisite: GISC 2470.

 Historical introduction to field measurement and mapping; distance measurement using electronic distance meters; calibration and reduction.
 Leveling instruments; principles, construction, testing and adjustment; ancillary equipment.
 Optical and electronic theodolites.
 Traverse computations and adjustment.
 Coordinate systems.
 Map projections.
-Fall.
+MATH 1316 or placement in a course beyond or at a higher level than MATH 1316.

 Characteristics of geographic/spatial information; overview of relevant sections of numbers, algebra and geometry, plane and spherical trigonometry, matrices, determinants and vectors, curves and surfaces, integral and differential calculus, partial derivatives, with an emphasis on geospatial applications.
 Concepts of geospatial coordinate systems and geospatial coordinate transformations; overview of spatial statistics and best-fit solutions with geospatial applications.